The Ultimate Australian Waterfall Bucket List

 Walleman Falls, QLD

-The incredible Wallaman Falls are located in Girringun National Park, just 50 kilometres past Ingham, and have the distinct honour of being Australia’s tallest single-drop waterfall.
-Water runs off Stony Creek in one long, dramatic and thunderous descent, falling 268 metres into a pool over 20 metres deep.
-“Cool!” just doesn’t cut it – this thing is insane.
+The incredible Wallaman Falls are located in Girringun National Park, just 50km past Ingham, and have the distinct honour of being Australia’s tallest single-drop waterfall.
+Water runs off Stony Creek in one long, dramatic and thunderous descent, falling 268m into a pool over 20m deep.
+This thing is insane.

 2 / 10